Trip at a Glance

 CITY TOUR CUSCO FULL DAY

-Qorikancha is the strongest example of the fusion of the Inca and Hispanic cultures.
-At the base of what was once the Temple of the Sun of ancient Peruvians, the church and convent of Santo Domingo were built.
-The temple is a symbol of western imposition.
-A living example of the coexistence of the indigenous past with European architecture.
+This site is the most powerful example of the fusion between Inca and Hispanic cultures.
+On the foundations of the ancient Temple of the Sun of the pre-Hispanic Peruvians, the Spanish built the church and convent of Santo Domingo, symbolizing Western imposition while allowing the coexistence of the indigenous past with European architecture.

-The worship inside the temple was reserved for the most important personalities of the time and people from all over the Empire came to the place to worship and pay homage to the gods of Tahuantinsuyo
+Worship inside the temple was reserved for the most important figures of the era, and people from across Tahuantinsuyo came to pay homage to their gods.

 Qenqo